 - Assets-Driven and Strength-Based Practice: We recognize that our community has significant strengths alongside needs.
-We specifically amplify the strength of bilingualism, biliteracy and multiculturalism in our DLI program.
-We seek to extend that strength to the academic environment. - Racially Just and Restorative School Climates: We have invested in a positive behavioral interventions and support system over several years, including restorative practices to support students in conflict, discipline and community. - Powerful, Culturally Proficient and Relevant Instruction: We have made a concerted effort to recruit and hire staff members that reflect the demographic profile of our students; for example, 94% (29/31) of teachers identify as persons of color.
-All staff members engage in consistent professional development to
+For example, students and families demonstrate incredible resilience in the face of challenges.
+We seek to extend that strength to the academic environment.
+Through our electives we offer classes for students to prepare for real world challenges and sustainability within their career and life. - Racially Just and Restorative School Climates: We have invested in a positive behavioral interventions and support system over several years, including restorative practices to support students in conflict, discipline and community.
+We will be establishing a SEL period to support students with restorative practices and opportunities to create a deeper relational capacity with our school community.

-- ensure instructional practices support our scholars in culturally relevant and responsive practices, particularly in support of English learners. - Shared Decision Making and Participatory Practices: Our school has a committed Instructional Leadership Team that includes teachers and other core staff members; all significant data and decisions related to instruction are vetted through this team.
-Further, we have recruited highly engaged parents to lead our School Site Council and our PTO has over 50 active members.
+- Powerful, Culturally Proficient and Relevant Instruction: We have made a concerted effort to recruit and hire staff members that reflect the demographic profile of our students; for example, 15% of teachers identify as persons of color.
+All staff members engage in consistent professional development to ensure instructional practices support our scholars in culturally relevant and responsive practices, particularly in support of English learners. - Shared Decision Making and Participatory Practices: Our school has a committed Instructional Leadership Team that includes teachers and other core staff members; all significant data and decisions related to instruction are vetted through this team.
+Further, we have recruited highly engaged parents to lead our School Site Council, ELAC, & AAAC.
+Our family Ambassadors and counselors provide opportunities for families to participate in the decision making process.
+During Back to School Night, Welcome BBQ and open house we provide information on how these parent community groups meet and work together to encourage more parent involvement.